ml-tooling/opyrator/README.md

 ### Python Client

-Every deployed Opyrator provides a Python client library which can be installed via pip:
+Every deployed Opyrator provides a Python client library via an endpoint method which can be installed with pip:

 ```bash
 pip intall http://my-opyrator:8080/client